reelyactive/chickadee/README.md

 Include _Content-Type: application/json_ in the header of all interactions in which JSON is sent to chickadee.

-__GET /devices/id/association__
+__GET /contextat/tag__

-Retrieve the association for the device with the given id.
-For example querying the id _001bc50940100000_ via /devices/001bc50940100000/association would generate a response similar to the following:
+Retrieve the context at a group of (receiving) devices represented by the given tag or a device represented by the given id.
+For example, the id 001bc50940800000 would be queried as GET /contextat/001bc50940800000 and might return:

     {
       "_meta": {